rduplain/memo/startups-for-people-with-problems.md

 Founder A will have majority until the company adds investors, which will dilute all of the above common stock shareholders.
 At this point, the company with either need agreement of the founders or agreement of one founder with investors in order to have a majority decision.
-Accordingly, you may want to project the fully diluted cap table after seed investment to be:
+Alternatively, you may want to project the fully diluted cap table after seed investment to be:

 * 51% -- Founder A